ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 argument was defined we again introduce a variant of dynamic scoping.

 Hence, like for closures, we need to store the environment together with the expression.
 We call such a  pair a _thunk_.
-An environment hence becomes a mapping from symbols to thunks.
+An environment thus becomes a mapping from symbols to thunks.
 Note that environments and thunks are hence mutually recursive.
 In Scala, we can hence not use type definitions of the form

 ```